-The Social Work Associates Degree is designed to give students the necessary skills to obtain entry-level employment in public and private social service agencies as well as give them a good understanding of what is involved in the career of a social worker.
+The Social Work associate degree is designed to give students the necessary skills to obtain entry-level employment in public and private social service agencies as well as give them a good understanding of what is involved in the career of a social worker.
 Students graduating from this program will have a realistic perspective of what social workers do, so they can determine early-on in their educational career if this occupation is a right fit for them.
-Graduating students could gain employment as mental health technicians and eligibility determination specialists with an Associate’s Degree in Social Work.
+Graduating students could gain employment as mental health technicians and eligibility determination specialists with an associate degree in social work.

 What You Will Learn:

 - Students will know the historical development of social services in this country and be able to recognize indicators for treatment and know services available as well as understanding the necessity for inter-agency relationships.

 - Students will understand what social work is and its role in society today as well as have a good understanding of the National Association of Social Worker’s Code of Ethics, and the Council on Social Work Education's (CSWE) role in maintaining high standards in education.

 - Students will gain sufficient self-awareness to eliminate the influence of personal biases and value in working with diverse populations.